Board Member

 Stephanie Drum

-Stephanie Drum has worked for Employment Resources, Inc. (ERI) in Wisconsin since 2006 as a benefits specialist.
-She currently serves as the agency's benefits specialist manager and is also a lead trainer for the Wisconsin Disability Benefits Network (WDBN).
-The WDBN provides initial and ongoing training to Wisconsin's benefits specialists.
-She is a Community Partner Work Incentives Counselor (CPWIC) providing benefits counseling services to individuals working with Vocational Rehabilitation.
+Stephanie Drum has worked at Employment Resources, Inc. (ERI) in Wisconsin since 2006.
+She is the benefits specialist manager and lead trainer for the Wisconsin Disability Benefits Network.
+Stephanie provides benefits counseling services to individuals working with Vocational rehabilitation.
 Stephanie graduated from the University of Wisconsin Madison.

 Michael Klinger